Antisocial personality disorder: Signs and symptoms

 Due to tendencies toward recklessness and impulsivity, patients with ASPD are at a higher risk of drug and alcohol abuse.
 ASPD is the personality disorder most likely to be associated with addiction.
 Individuals with ASPD are at a higher risk of illegal drug usage, blood-borne diseases, HIV, shorter periods of abstinence, misuse of oral administrations, and compulsive gambling as a consequence of their tendency towards addiction.
 In addition, sufferers are more likely to abuse substances or develop an addiction at a young age.

 Due to ASPD being associated with higher levels of impulsivity, suicidality, and irresponsible behavior, the condition is correlated with heightened levels of aggressive behavior, domestic violence, illegal drug use, pervasive anger, and violent crimes.
-This behavior typically has negative effects on their education, relationships, and/or employment.
+This behavior typically has negative effects on their education, relationships, and employment.
 Alongside this, sexual behaviors of risk such as having multiple sexual partners in a short period of time, seeing prostitutes, trading sex for drugs, and frequent unprotected sex, are also common.

 Patients with ASPD have been documented to describe emotions with ambivalence and experience heightened states of emotional coldness and detachment.
 Individuals with ASPD, or who display antisocial behavior, may often experience chronic boredom.
-They may experience emotions such as happiness and fear less clearly than others.
-It is also possible that they may experience emotions such as anger and frustration more frequently and clearly than other emotions.

 People with ASPD may have a limited capacity for empathy and can be more interested in benefiting themselves than avoiding harm to others.
 They may have no regard for morals, social norms, or the rights of others.
 People with ASPD can have difficulty beginning or sustaining relationships.
 It is common for the interpersonal relationships of someone with ASPD to revolve around the exploitation and abuse of others.
 People with ASPD may display arrogance, think lowly and negatively of others, have limited remorse for their harmful actions, and have a callous attitude toward those they have harmed.